ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 4 - Prometheus server.md

           The configuration file to enable the security options available in Prometheus to secure web accesses.
 In this case, it only enables the basic authentication of one user.

         - `basic_auth.pwd`\
-          The plain text file containing the password of the user assigned to the job that will read the Prometheus server's metrics.
+          The plain text file containing the password of the user assigned to the job of reading the Prometheus server's metrics.

         - `/prometheus`\
           Folder where Prometheus will keep the files for its retained metrics database.